core-infra-svcs/dashboard-api-go/client/docs/DevicesApi.md

 [**GetOrganizationDevicesProvisioningStatuses**](DevicesApi.md#GetOrganizationDevicesProvisioningStatuses) | **Get** /organizations/{organizationId}/devices/provisioning/statuses | List the provisioning statuses information for devices in an organization.
 [**GetOrganizationDevicesStatuses**](DevicesApi.md#GetOrganizationDevicesStatuses) | **Get** /organizations/{organizationId}/devices/statuses | List the status of every Meraki device in the organization
 [**GetOrganizationDevicesStatusesOverview**](DevicesApi.md#GetOrganizationDevicesStatusesOverview) | **Get** /organizations/{organizationId}/devices/statuses/overview | Return an overview of current device statuses
+[**GetOrganizationDevicesSystemMemoryUsageHistoryByInterval**](DevicesApi.md#GetOrganizationDevicesSystemMemoryUsageHistoryByInterval) | **Get** /organizations/{organizationId}/devices/system/memory/usage/history/byInterval | Return the memory utilization history in kB for devices in the organization.
 [**GetOrganizationDevicesUplinksAddressesByDevice**](DevicesApi.md#GetOrganizationDevicesUplinksAddressesByDevice) | **Get** /organizations/{organizationId}/devices/uplinks/addresses/byDevice | List the current uplink addresses for devices in an organization.
 [**GetOrganizationDevicesUplinksLossAndLatency**](DevicesApi.md#GetOrganizationDevicesUplinksLossAndLatency) | **Get** /organizations/{organizationId}/devices/uplinksLossAndLatency | Return the uplink loss and latency for every MX in the organization from at latest 2 minutes ago
 [**GetOrganizationFloorPlansAutoLocateDevices**](DevicesApi.md#GetOrganizationFloorPlansAutoLocateDevices) | **Get** /organizations/{organizationId}/floorPlans/autoLocate/devices | List auto locate details for each device in your organization